JohnPostlethwait/stringify/README.md

 # Stringify #

-Browserify plugin to require() text files (like templates) inside of your client-side JavaScript files.
+Browserify plugin to require() text files (such as HTML templates) inside of your client-side JavaScript files.

 ## Installation ##